Port-Hamiltonian formulations of poroelastic network models: Port-Hamiltonian descriptor system formulation

 \begin{remark} Due to the inclusion of the equation~$\calA w= \calA \dot{u}$, where we applied the operator~$\calA$ in order to obtain the skew-adjoint structure, the pH-PDAE~\eqref{eqn:twoField:opMatrix3} formally calls for~$\dot{u}\in L^2(\TT;\V)$.
 Hence, this formulation is only valid for more regular right-hand sides~$f$ and~$g$.
 For an alternative formulation, we use the fact that the square root $\calA^{1/2}$ of $\calA$ is well-defined, cf.~\cite[Cha.\,1,\,\S\,3,~Th.~3.35]{Kat95}).
 Moreover, $\calA^{1/2}$ is self-adjoint and elliptic.
 Introducing the new variable~$\widetilde{u} \vcentcolon= \calA^{1/2} u$, and applying~$\calA^{-1/2}$ to the second equation, we obtain

 The corresponding Hamiltonian reads

 and is thus equal to the original energy defined in~\eqref{eqn:energyfull}.
 Further note that also the output coincides, i.e., $\widetilde{y} = y$.
-In contrast to the formulation~\eqref{eqn:twoField:opMatrix3}, however, the pH-PDAE~\eqref{eqn:twoField:opMatrix4} only requires the usual regularity assumptions, namely~$\dot{u}\in L^2(\TT;\cHV)$. \end{remark} \begin{remark} If it is not possible or not desirable to homogenize the Dirichlet boundary conditions~$u_b$ and~$p_b$ in~\eqref{eqn:poro:strong:c} and~\eqref{eqn:poro:strong:d}, respectively, then we can still obtain a pH formulation that explicitly encodes the boundary conditions.
+In contrast to the formulation~\eqref{eqn:twoField:opMatrix3}, however, the pH-PDAE~\eqref{eqn:twoField:opMatrix4} only requires the usual regularity assumptions, namely~$\dot{u}\in L^2(\TT;\cHV)$. \end{remark} \begin{remark} Also in the case of inhomogeneous Dirichlet boundary conditions, i.e., $\hat u_b\neq0$ or~$\hat p_b\neq0$ in~\eqref{eqn:poro:strong:c} and~\eqref{eqn:poro:strong:d}, we can obtain a pH formulation that explicitly encodes the boundary conditions.
 In more detail, following \cite{Alt15,Sim00}, we can use the trace-operator to write the boundary condition as an operator equation, which is then coupled to the original system via a Lagrange multiplier.
 To retain the pH structure, we have to choose a negative sign for the Lagrange multiplier and add the derivative of the boundary operator equation for the displacement $u$.
+From an DAE perspective, the latter corresponds to an {\em index reduction}.
+Denoting the respective trace operators by~$\calB_u$ and $\calB_p$, and $u_b$, $p_b$ defined analogously to $f$, $g$ as functionals acting on appropriate test functions, the pH formulation~\eqref{eqn:twoField:opMatrix3} extends to

-With this choice, the additional terms for the boundary condition enter the skew-symmetric operator matrix~$\mathcal{J}$. \end{remark}
+With this choice, the additional terms for the boundary conditions enter the skew-symmetric operator matrix~$\mathcal{J}$.
+Moreover, the Dirichlet data acts as additional input thus allowing control via the boundary. \end{remark}